Home > Pilgrim Museum

 Before your visit

-– Combine your visit with the Pieterskerk and experience how closely intertwined these two places are.
-Together, they tell a story of faith, courage, and freedom – a story that continues to live on to this day.
-The price of a combined visit to both the museum and the monument is €13.50 per person.
+– Combine your visit with the Pieterskerk and experience how closely the two places are intertwined.
+Together they tell a story of faith, courage and freedom… one that lives on to this day.
+The price for a combined visit to both the museum and the monument is €13.50 per person.

 – The Museumkaart (Dutch Museum Card) is not (yet) valid.